zlh20040308/LearningRecord/README.md

             }
         }

-        // Add remaining elements from list_a, if any while let Some(node_ptr) = current_a {
+        // Add remaining elements from list_a， if any while let Some(node_ptr) = current_a {
             let node = unsafe { &*node_ptr.as_ptr() };
             merged_list.add(node.val);
             current_a = node.next;
         }

-        // Add remaining elements from list_b, if any while let Some(node_ptr) = current_b {
+        // Add remaining elements from list_b， if any while let Some(node_ptr) = current_b {
             let node = unsafe { &*node_ptr.as_ptr() };
             merged_list.add(node.val);